surajpandian/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm:
+step 1. start
-1. Import the required packages.
-2. Print the present data and placement data and salary data.
-3. Using logistic regression find the predicted values of accuracy confusion matrices.
-4. Display the results.
+step 2.
+Import the required packages. step 3.
+Print the present data and placement data and salary data. step 4.
+Using logistic regression find the predicted values of accuracy confusion matrices. step 5.
+Display the results. step 6. end
 ## Program:
+/*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.

 Developed by: R.Suraj pandian

 RegisterNumber: 212223080040
+*/
 ```python
 import pandas as pd
 from sklearn.preprocessing import LabelEncoder